 - Spoken: These types of stories are told in person, with presentations, pitches, or panels examples of spoken formats.
 As these take place there and then, speakers need to fine-tune their delivery and errors may occur, but with practice, these can be an effective means of communicating directly with an audience and provoking emotional responses.

 - Audio: These types of stories are similar to spoken formats, but they do differ slightly, as they’re pre-recorded.
 With many people listening to podcasts such as Product Marketing Life and Product Marketing Insider, audio stories have enjoyed a meteoric rise, to the point there’s been a demand for podcast clubs.
 With technology now much more affordable, more companies are enjoying its many benefits.

 - Digital: These stories are told via a combination of media formats, including video, animation, interactivity, and games to encourage the audience to involve themselves in the narrative.
 In terms of generating an emotional response, this method is considered the most effective, and perhaps unsurprisingly, it carries a hefty price tag.

 Time to write!

 Need a framework to help you set the ball rolling?
-Owners of a PMA membership plan can get a storytelling framework, in addition to other frameworks and templates to alleviate their workload and raise the standards amongst their product marketing team.
+Use our storytelling framework to alleviate your workload and raise the standards amongst their product marketing team.

 Share the wealth

-We’re sure you’ll be super-proud of your story, so why wouldn’t you want to show it off and promote it wherever possible?
+We’re sure you’ll be proud of your story, so why wouldn’t you want to show it off and promote it wherever possible?